Scottsdale, Tasmania: Forest Eco Centre

-The Forest Eco Centre was a visitor centre designed to educate the public about the state's forestry industry.
-Developed by award-winning Hobart architect Robert Morris-Nunn and constructed in the late 1990s, it was the first facility of its kind in the Southern Hemisphere to incorporate innovative, environmentally sustainable design principles.
-The centre's distinctive conical structure was engineered to maximise passive heating and cooling, with a thermal chimney regulating airflow and temperature.
-It also housed offices for Forestry Tasmania, a café, and a gift shop showcasing locally crafted timber products.
+Constructed in the late 1990s, the Forest Eco Centre was a visitor facility intended to educate the public about Tasmania’s forestry industry.
+Designed by award-winning Hobart architect Robert Morris-Nunn, the centre featured a distinctive conical form engineered to maximise passive heating and cooling.
+A central thermal chimney was used to regulate airflow and internal temperature.
+The building housed offices for Forestry Tasmania, along with a café and a gift shop featuring locally produced timber products.

-Despite its architectural significance, the centre closed in 2014 due to structural issues, including water leaks that caused electrical hazards.

-The building was later sold, and in 2022, new owners announced plans to redevelop the site into accommodation with self-contained units and dormitory-style rooms for seasonal workers, tourists, and mountain biking visitors to North-East Tasmania.
+Despite its architectural significance, the centre closed in 2014 following the emergence of structural issues, including water ingress that created electrical safety hazards.
+In 2022, plans were announced to redevelop the site as accommodation comprising self-contained units and dormitory-style rooms for seasonal workers, tourists and mountain biking visitors, however these plans did not eventuate.

 Demographics

 In the 2021 Australian census, Scottsdale recorded a population of 2,408 people.

 The majority of residents (84.5%) were born in Australia, with small migrant communities from England (3.2%), New Zealand (1.1%), and the Philippines (0.7%).
 English is the dominant language spoken at home by 91.4% of residents, while other languages spoken include Mandarin (0.5%), Italian (0.4%), and Tagalog (0.3%).

 The median weekly household income in Scottsdale is $1,150, which is below the national median of $1,746.
 Approximately 27.3% of households report a weekly income below $650, while 8.9% earn more than $3,000 per week.

 Christianity remains the most commonly practiced religion, with 49.2% of residents identifying with a Christian denomination, including Anglicanism (18.5%) and Catholicism (16.4%).
 42.8% of residents reported having no religious affiliation, reflecting broader secular trends in Tasmania.